 In the case of Samba configuration problems, you can also test the connection functionality by using the command

-smbclient (usually from the package of the same name), and in case of success it should prompt
+smbclient (usually from the package of the same name), and in the case of success should be prompt

 Connect your Windows machine home directory